 Overall winner: Is Zempler better than Tide?

 Although both business accounts have a lot to offer, if we were to pick just one, it would have to be Tide.
-The provider beats Zempler in nearly every round.
-It has lower fees overall and a slightly cheaper and easier account-opening process.
-That said, Zempler wins points for accepting international payments and offering an overdraft, so if these are important account features for your business, it may be the better choice.
+The provider beats Zempler in more rounds, it has lower fees overall and a slightly cheaper and easier account-opening process.
+That said, Zempler wins points for offering an overdraft and helping you to register your limited company, so if these are important account features for your business, it may be the better choice.

 More guides on Finder